Disney's Caribbean Beach Resort Review

 caribban beach resort spyglass hill.jpeg

-Conversely, if you’re in Trinidad, it's great to have a decent quick service stop nearby.
+Conversely, if you’re in Trinidad, it's great to have a functional quick service stop nearby.
 I grabbed a quick breakfast there all three mornings of our last visit.
+(When you combine the quality of the Under the Sea rooms with the proximity to Spyglass Grill, I greatly prefer those rooms to many, many deluxe options.)

 Banana Cabana Bar